zhudso/zhudso/README.md

 - 👋 Hi, I’m @zhudso
 - 👀 I’m interested in finding ways to automate
-- 🌱 I’m currently learning powershell to help automate or learn alternative methods to do repetiative tasks.
+- 🌱 I’m currently learning powershell to help automate repetiative tasks.
 - 📫 You can find me on linked in: https://www.linkedin.com/in/zacharylhud/.
 (I don't really do social media)

 <!---